rockettheme/docs/Docs/joomla/extensions/rokpad/rokpad_use.md

 2. **Undo and Redo** Undoes and reapplies the last single action.
 You can undo several actions in a row, and reapply them using the Redo command.

 3. **Find** Locates and selects either a single or all instances of the entered string.
-This allows you to edit one instance, or all matches simultaniously.
+This allows you to edit one instance, or all matches simultaneously.
 You can set this feature to search for case-sensitive matches, regular expressions, whole words, and within a specified selection.

 4. **Extras** are extra features to improve user experience.
-You can go to a specific line, find and replace content, and beautify HTML (which automatically arranges HTML so it's easier to read).
+You can go to a specific line, find and replace content, and beautify HTML (which automatically arranges HTML so it is easier to read).

 5. The **Settings** menu gives you access to a number of settings specific to RokPad.
 More information about this menu can be found below.

 6. **Keyboard Shortcuts** gives you a quick reference guide to useful keyboard shortcuts available to you in the RokPad editor.

-7. The **Fullscreen** button allows you to go to fullscreen mode with the editor.
+7. The **Fullscreen** button allows you to go to full screen mode with the editor.
 This gives you a distraction-free experience that fills the browser window.

 ![][cog]